xiaoguo1995/xiaoguo1995.github.io/_supervision/supervision_summary.md

 Jacob O'Neill: 2026 Winter Research Project, 2026 BEng(Hons) Thesis.
 Proactive and keen to solve real-world engineering problems, especially related to environment and renewable energy.
 If you are recruiting and look for a committed person for a well-paid position, please consider him.

 - [100% Principal Supervision]
+Tequile Ryan: 2026 BEng(Hons)/B Maths Thesis -> having summer-winter internship as electrical engineer at HeliMods (a Helicopter company Sunshine Coast, Australia) -> She is dedicated, highly engaged, and consistently attentive to technical details during project meetings.
+If your organisation is seeking an early-career engineer with these qualities, please consider her.
 	<div class="badge-base LI-profile-badge"
 	 data-locale="en_US"
 	 data-size="medium"